Bowl game: History

-Florida State held the record of consecutive bowl berths at 36 bowl appearances from 1982 until 2017.
-However, it is not recognized by the NCAA due to the NCAA vacated FSU's 2006 Emerald Bowl victory over UCLA due to an academic issue.
+Florida State held the record of consecutive bowl berths at 36 bowl appearances from 1982 to 2017.
+However, it is not recognized by the NCAA since the NCAA vacated FSU's 2006 Emerald Bowl victory over UCLA due to an academic issue.

 The Rose Bowl was the only major college bowl game in 1930.
-By 1940, there were five major college bowl games: the Rose Bowl, the Sugar Bowl (1935), the Cotton Bowl Classic (1937), the Orange Bowl (1935), and the Sun Bowl (1935).
+By 1940, there were five major college bowl games: the Rose Bowl, the Sugar Bowl (established in 1935), the Cotton Bowl Classic (1937), the Orange Bowl (1935), and the Sun Bowl (1935).
 By 1950, the number had increased to eight games.
-This figure of eight bowl games persisted through 1960, but by 1970 the number had increased again, to 11 games.
+This slate of eight bowl games persisted through 1960, but by 1970 the number had increased again, to 11 games.
 The number continued to increase, to 15 games in 1980, to 19 games in 1990, 25 games in 2000, 35 games in 2010, and 41 games by 2015 (40 games plus two teams playing a second game to determine the National Champion).
-Up until around the 1950s, the small number of games were played solely on New Year's Day, with the only major exception being the holiday occurring on a Sunday.
+Up until around the 1950s, the small number of games were played solely on New Year's Day, with the only major exception being if the holiday occurred on a Sunday.
 The tradition of not playing bowl games on Sunday initially started from the Rose Parade and Rose Bowl not being held on Sundays for fear of spooking horses tied at churches, but in later years was done to avoid conflict with NFL games.
 For the 2016–17 bowl season, the 41 games require a little over three weeks, starting December 17 and ending on January 9.
 While bowl games were originally exclusive to warm cities thought of as winter vacation destinations, indoor stadiums allow games to be played in colder climates.